Signal integrity or SI is a measure of the quality

 and decreased the noise immunity of digital CMOS circuits.

-for digital ICs that must be considered by every digital
+digital ICs that must be considered by every digital chip

-chip designer prior to tape-out.
-There are several
+designer prior to tape-out.
+There are several concerns:

 Noise

-is particularly critical when the signal is about
+particularly critical when the signal is about to be latched,

-to be latched, for a wrong value can be loaded into
+for a wrong value can be loaded into a storage element.

 Noise

-ground, or to exceed the supply voltage.
-This does
+or to exceed the supply voltage.
+This does not affect

-not affect correct operation, but may reduce the lifetime
+correct operation, but may reduce the lifetime of the

 Typically,